Xcopyco/orc/README.md

 ### Control Interface

-You can run `storjd` standalone and control it from any other application over its TCP control interface.
+You can run `orc` standalone and control it from any other application over its TCP control interface.
 See the _Resources_ section below to read up on the control protocol to implement it in the language of your choice.
 If using Node.js, you can use the client bundled in this package.